Aslak Sira Myhre

 Aslak Sira Myhre (born 28 May 1973 in Stavanger) is a Norwegian culture administrator.
-Since 2014 he is director of the National Library of Norway.
-Myhre has been a leftwing politician, and was for a period leader of the former party Red Electoral Alliance (RV).
-In the local election in Oslo in 2015 he was listed for Red, the party succeeding Red Electoral Alliance since 2007, however not on top, and he did not get a seat.
+Since 2014, he is director of the National Library of Norway.
+Myhre has been a left-wing politician, and was for a period leader of the former party Red Electoral Alliance (RV).
+In the local election in Oslo in 2015, he was listed for Red, the party succeeding Red Electoral Alliance since 2007, however, not on top, and he did not get a seat.

 Myhre's parents were both active on the political left and his father Eldar Myhre is a known trade union chairman at Aker Kværner.
 Aslak was very active in student demonstrations at the University of Bergen during the 1990s and sat on the university board in 1996.
 He was the party leader of Red Electoral Alliance between 1997 and 2003, and sat in the city council in his home city Stavanger between 1999 and 2003.
 He was the top candidate for Storting for Rogaland in the 1997 election and Oslo in the 2001 election, but his party failed to win any seats.

 Leaving national politics, he became an executive of !Les, an association to stimulate children and youth to read more.
 Myhre has also worked as a football journalist for both the Norwegian Broadcasting Corporation and Klassekampen.
-In 2006 he started as director for the House of Literature in Oslo.
+In 2006, he started as director for the House of Literature in Oslo.
 The House of Literature opened in 2007, it is Europes largest and has more than 250.000 visitors annually.
-In 2014 he was appointed director of the National Library.
+In 2014, he was appointed director of the National Library.

 For his work with !les and The House of Literature, Myhre in 2008 received "Eckbos legaters Kulturpris".
 Myhre has published several books, and has published articles in The Guardian and The Washington Post in the aftermath of the 2011 Norway attacks.

 He is married to current editor-in-chief of Samtiden, Cathrine Sandnes.